 Tradition of Kapusta

 Kapusta (Sauerkraut with Mushrooms) – one of my favorite Polish delights – is super healthy and in most Polish houses, served on Christmas Eve.
 Traditionally on Christmas Eve, all the dishes should be “lenten” meaning cooked and served without any meat or animal products.

-The traditions of “lenten” dishes has loosened up in a past decade and now you can see additions of meat in some Christmas Eve dishes, but not all.
-For example, instead of Kapusta, you could have Bigos which is yet another Polish sauerkraut recipe that includes meats, mushrooms, prunes and wine.
+The traditions of “Lenten” dishes have loosened up in a past decade and now you can see additions of meat in some Christmas Eve dishes, but not all.
+For example, instead of Kapusta, you could have Bigos which is yet another Polish sauerkraut recipe that includes meats, mushrooms, prunes, and wine.
 You could also serve Pierogi with Potatoes and Cheese.
 Sprinkle them with bacon bits on top and you have a delicious twist on a Polish classic.

 Health Benefits of Sauerkraut